zetdotcom/video-player/README.md

 ### TODOs:

-* add time on progress bar
+* add time on progress bar // _done on 24/5/18 mz_
 * add values and names on volume and speed controlers
 * add full screen button